-The show starts with babies making noises and strollers rolling into the stage, but I didn’t see any reason for this introduction.
+The show starts with babies making noises and strollers rolling onto the stage, but I didn’t see any reason for this introduction.

-Later a fat baby interrupts the show several times while the stage is reset.
+Later, a chubby baby interrupts the show several times while the stage is reset.
 There is no cohesion to the story, or more accurately, there is no story.

-The dancing duo flying over the stage and above the audience was well choreographed and performed, but brought up an important point about seating.
+The dancing duo flying over the stage and above the audience was well choreographed and performed but brought up a crucial point about seating.
 Getting the first row next to the stage is not always a great idea.
 We had to crane our necks to see the action above and behind us.

-I recommend this show for the whole family, but some young children may be frightened by the loud noise and dark scenes.
+I recommend this show to the whole family, but some young children may be frightened by the loud noise and dark scenes.

 The performance uses customized LED suits with wireless lighting programs that create extraordinary lighting effects that move along with the choreographed dance moves and the hurt-pounding music.

-We reserved our seats several weeks in advance and landed a premium spot at a VIP booth with an excellent view of the stage.
+We reserved our seats several weeks in advance and landed a premium spot at a VIP booth with an excellent stage view.